USDA-ARS-GBRU/itsxpress-tutorial/ITSxpress-tutorial.md

 ### Use Dada2 to identify sequence variants

 The trimmed sequences can be fed directly into Dada2 using the denoise-paired command.
 Since BBmerge handled the merging and quality issues there is no need to trim or truncate the reads further.
+In this tutorial we have set a truncation length \ to 0 because the data quality was good.
+Be sure to examine the `sequences.qzv` file before deciding to hard trim your reads.

 ```
 qiime dada2 denoise-paired \